nhieubrian/AWS-GameLift-Tutorial/README.md

 [Link to Flopperam's Tutorial Playlist](https://www.youtube.com/watch?v=tOy0xYaP3wA&list=PLa1dM5bPQv0u2IWZRIxtRqwWVJNOUtlbF)

-    - This is tutorial is more linear, meaning you are creating the entire project from scratch.
+    - This tutorial is more linear, meaning you are creating the entire project from scratch.
 Rather than continuing from the finished build in this repo.